 1042S Foreign Person’s U.S. Source Income Subject to Withholding

-You may receive this income statement if you are receiving certain nonwage income (like a room and board scholarship) or wages exempt from income tax due to a tax treaty.
+You may receive this income statement if you are receiving certain non-wage income (such as a room and board scholarship) or wages exempt from income tax due to a tax treaty.
 It will be sent to you directly from the institution that employed you or awarded you scholarship money.
 1042S forms arrive in February.

 1098T Tuition Statement